HanaMzoughi/SmartLibraryIHEC/README.md

 #### Configure Environment Variables

-Create a `.env` file in the `backend` folder and add the following variables:
+Create a `.env` file in the `back` folder and add the following variables:

 ```
 SECRET_KEY=secret